-- 7.31 Travel behaviour in Arun is mostly dominated by private car and public transport use with limited use of active travel away from the urban areas of Littlehampton and Bognor Regis.
-The current key transport issues in the Arun area are: - Congestion on the A27 at Arundel and Fontwell during peak periods; - Congestion on the A29 and A259; - Poor connectivity between Littlehampton and Bognor Regis and the A27; - Level crossings at Wick and Woodgate create congestion and poor air quality; - HGVs rat running on less suitable routes causing concerns over safety; - Bus journey times are slow at peak times due to congestion on routes such as the A259; - Rail services to London, Brighton and the Solent cities can be slow, and some trains lack modern facilities; - No direct rail services between Bognor Regis and Chichester; - The current cycle network does not meet user needs and it is limited in extent and disjointed between Bognor Regis, Littlehampton, Arundel

-- and adjoining areas such as Chichester and Worthing where there are gaps in NCN2; and - The A27 and railway lines cause community severance, particularly for active travel modes. - 7.32 Highways England are currently developing the A27 Arundel Bypass major project.
-In October 2020, Highways England announced their preferred route for the scheme which will now be developed and subject to formal consultation in late 2021.
+7.33 Travel behaviour in Arun is mostly dominated by private car and public transport use with limited use of active travel away from the urban areas of Littlehampton and Bognor Regis.
+The current key transport issues in the Arun area are:

+- Congestion on the A27 at Arundel and Fontwell during peak periods; - Congestion on the A29 and A259; - Poor connectivity between Littlehampton and Bognor Regis and the A27; - Level crossings at Wick, Woodgate and Ford which create congestion and poor air quality; - Rat running on less suitable routes causing concerns over safety; - Bus journey times are slow at peak times due to congestion on routes such as the A259; - Rail services to London, Brighton and the Solent cities can be slow, and some trains lack modern facilities; - No direct rail services between Bognor Regis and Chichester, or the Arun Valley and parts of the West Coastway route; - The current cycle network does not meet user needs and it is limited in extent and disjointed between Bognor Regis, Littlehampton, Arundel and adjoining areas such as Chichester and Worthing where there are gaps in NCN2; and - The A27 and railway lines cause community severance, particularly for active travel modes. - 7.34 National Highways are currently developing the A27 Arundel Bypass major project.
+In October 2020, National Highways announced their preferred route for the scheme which will now be developed and subject to formal consultation in 2022.
 As a Nationally Significant Infrastructure Project, the scheme requires a Development Consent Order from the Secretary of State.
-The County Council will engage in the DCO process to ensure that concerns about impacts of the scheme on communities and the environment influence the design of the scheme, including a high-quality package of mitigation measures. - 7.33 The Arun Local Plan includes a requirement for major highway improvements to mitigate planned development and a series of junction improvements.
+The County Council will engage in the DCO process to ensure that concerns about impacts of the scheme on communities and the environment influence the design of the scheme, including a high-quality package of mitigation measures. - 7.35 The Arun Local Plan includes a requirement for major highway improvements to mitigate planned development and a series of junction improvements.
 Some of these improvements are also needed to mitigate the impacts of development in Chichester District.
 The timing of these improvements will depend on the timing of development so are subject to commercial decisions by developers.
-The schemes identified are: - A27 Fontwell (east and west) junction improvements - A27 Whyke Road junction improvements - A27 Bognor Road junction improvements - A29 Realignment (phases 1 and 2) - A284 Lyminster Bypass (southern section under construction, northern section due to commence construction in 2022) - A259 Littlehampton Improvements (under construction) - A259 junction improvements between Bognor Regis and Littlehampton - A259 improvements between Chichester and Bognor Regis - Fitzalan Link Road (under construction) - 7.34 In the future, it is anticipated that some of the current transport issues will worsen if background traffic also grows as forecast.
+The schemes identified are: - A27 Fontwell (east and west) junction improvements - A27 Whyke Road junction improvements - A27 Bognor Road junction improvements - A29 Realignment (phases 1 and 2) - A284 Lyminster Bypass (southern section under construction, northern section due to commence construction in 2022) - A259 Littlehampton improvements (under construction) - A259 junction improvements between Bognor Regis and Littlehampton - A259 improvements between Chichester and Bognor Regis

+- Fitzalan Link Road (under construction)

+- 7.36 In the future, it is anticipated that some of the current transport issues will worsen if background traffic also grows as forecast.
 Therefore, interventions are needed in Arun that will reduce car travel at peak times.
-If such interventions are not delivered or are not successful, then the following locations on the highway network are likely to require capacity improvement in the future to mitigate the impacts of development and background traffic growth: - A259/A29 junction improvements - A27/A280 Clapham junction improvements modes as planned strategic developments takes place.
-These will improve network efficiency and address road safety issues on the A259 and provide alternative routes for the A29 and A284 that avoid level crossings to transform connectivity to Bognor Regis and Littlehampton.
-In order to facilitate the shift to electric vehicles, we will initially facilitate the introduction of on-street charging infrastructure in Littlehampton where communities rely on on-street parking.
+If such interventions are not delivered or are not successful, then congestion at the following locations on the highway network is likely to worsen and measures may be required to protect vulnerable users and keep traffic moving:

+- A259/A29 junction improvements

+- A27/A280 Clapham junction improvements

-Transport Strategy for Arun
+Transport Strategy for Arun (excluding area in SDNP)